hdhcy/UDP/README.md

 # UDP
-UDP: A Universal Digital-to-Physical World Adversarial Attack Method
+UDP: A Universal Framework to Generate Robust Adversarial Examples in the Physical World

 **Clone the repository; install dependencies**